erpc-io/eRPC/README.md

     * Session number: `uint32_t`.
 We need one per session, and we may need more than 65,536.
     * Sequence numbers: `uint64_t` - not `size_t`
+    * Numa nodes: `size_t`.
+These are not transferred over the network, so no need to shrink.
   * Use exceptions in constructors of Nexus and Rpc.
 These are the only two class types that the user is allowed to construct.